-- Moderate-to-severe prurigo nodularis experiencing severe pruritus. - · Patients are required to stop antihistamines and topical treatments, including corticosteroids, for at least two weeks prior to dosing. - Prurigo nodularis treatments, other than study drug, are not allowed except for rescue.
+- Moderate-to-severe prurigo nodularis experiencing severe pruritus. - · Patients are required to stop antihistamines and topical treatments, including corticosteroids, for at least two weeks prior to dosing.

 Primary Efficacy Endpoint (Week 16):

 • WI-NRS (% change from baseline in weekly average)